How to Use Customer Surveys to Get to Product-Market Fit

 Product-market fit may feel nebulous, but there are ways to track your target customer’s sentiment—and to keep an eye on it as time goes on.
 Customer surveys are a crucial way to gain the intelligence you need.

-To see Checkbox in action for product-market fit surveys, sign up for a free trial.
+To see Checkbox in action for product-market fit surveys, sign up for a free 30 min demo.